Published on 22 June 2016

 - I also feel that more job programs will be developed to help felons find good work that helps them develop and reinforce mainstream social values.

-- Depriving felons of socialized medical care serves no purpose; if they need medical care and can’t find law-abiding work, then they will be driven to a life of crime, such as burglary or robbery, in order to pay for medicines.
+- Depriving felons of socialized medical care serves no purpose; if they need medical care and cannot find law-abiding work, then they will be driven to a life of crime, such as burglary or robbery, in order to pay for medicines.
 Thus it serves society well to allow felons as much access to socialized medical care as is available to those with no criminal record.

 - a global coming to consciousness regarding the hurtful aspects of mass media today, which emphasizes violence and glamorizes crime